- The disease

 C. parasitica is a serious pathogen mainly of American and European sweet chestnuts, although the latter might be slightly less susceptible than the American chestnut.
 The main types at risk in the UK are European sweet chestnut, which is grown for nut production, and introduced plantings of American sweet chestnut (C. dentata).

 The familiar horse chestnut or ‘conker tree’ (Aesculus hippocastanum) is unrelated to Castanea and is not affected, and nor is chestnut oak (Quercus prinus).

 Other oak species can be infected, including Britain’s native sessile and, less often, pedunculate oaks (Quercus petraea and Q. robur), as well as Holm oak (Q. ilex) and others.
 The cankers tend to be superficial bark infections which rarely cause the death of branches, sprouts or whole trees.
 However, the disease can be spread from infected oaks, so oak material is included in movement restrictions imposed during outbreaks.
 The European Plant Protection Organisation (EPPO) also lists Castanopsis, Acer, Rhus typhina and Carya ovata as host species.

 Cryphonectra parasitica originated in eastern Asia, where the disease occurs on indigenous Castanea species, causing little damage.
 Asian chestnuts have adapted and become tolerant to infection as a result of their long co-evolution with it.

 The susceptibility of American chestnut soon became apparent after the first discovery of chestnut blight in New York in 1904.
 Within 40-50 years the disease had spread over the entire native range of the chestnut, from Maine in the north to Georgia in the south, and west to Ohio and Tennessee, devastating much of the estimated 4 billion American chestnut population.

 It is now widespread in Europe, with the exception of some countries with EU Protected Zone (PZ) status.
 Annual PZ surveys have been carried out in sweet chestnut woodland in Britain since 1993 without the disease being detected.

 Some European countries and regions remain free of the disease, including Ireland, Sweden and the Greek islands of Crete and Lesvos.
 These countries (other than Greece) have EU Protected Zone status for the pathogen.

-Table of the European countries and regions where it has been confirmed, and the dates of its discoveries.
+European countries and regions where it has been confirmed.